UniSharp/laravel-filemanager/README.md

     ```javascript
         <script>
             CKEDITOR.replace( 'editor', {
-                filebrowserImageBrowseUrl: '/your-custom-route?type=Images'
+                filebrowserImageBrowseUrl: '/your-custom-route?type=Images',
+                filebrowserBrowseUrl: '/your-custom-route?type=Files',
             });
         </script>
     ```

-    And be sure to include the `?type=Images` parameter.
+    And be sure to include the `?type=Images` or `?type=Files` parameter.

-1. To customize the views, run `php artisan vendor:publish --tag=lfm_views`
+1. To customize the views, copy file from `vendor/unisharp/laravel-filemanager/src/views` to `resources/views/vendor/laravel-filemanager`.